 Netflix is one of the best examples that has changed its business model and strategy to survive.
 It has handled the force of organizational change to achieve a competitive advantage.
 Hence, it has become one of the most popular video streaming platforms for netizens.

 Netflix was founded in 1997 in California, USA.
 However, In 1998, Netflix started its business by selling DVDs and rentals by mail.
 The product was a rent-by-mail DVD, and the payment system was the pay-per-rental model.

-The next year, in 1999, Netflix launched its new subscription feature for customers to rent DVDs at a monthly rate.
-This service allowed the subscribers to enjoy unlimited DVD rental with monthly payment.
-So, the change was the pay-for-use model into a monthly subscription model.
+The following year, in 1999, Netflix launched its new subscription feature for customers to rent DVDs at a monthly rate.
+This service allowed the subscribers to enjoy unlimited DVD rental with monthly payments.
+So, the change was from the pay-for-use model to a monthly subscription model.
 The subscribers choose the movie and video titles from Netflix’s official website.
 After that, the distributors send the shows in the form of DVDs to the subscribers.

 In 2011, Netflix introduced its mobile apps and ios service for smartphone users.
 Smartphone users can download the apps free from Google as well as the Apple play store.

-Recently, Netflix changed from HTTP to HTTPS encryption to ensure the viewer’s privacy (Reed & Kranch, 2017).
+Recently, Netflix changed from HTTP to HTTPS encryption to ensure viewers’ privacy.